jskycak3/jpskycak.github.io/_pages/music.md

 Kate Havnevik | <font color="green">Unlike Me</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-unlike_me_remix.mp3">Your browser does not support the <code>audio</code> element.</audio>

 <b>Score for a Medieval Fantasy (2017)</b>

+The songs were made from scratch in Linux Multimedia Studio (LMMS), using single instrument notes (Philharmonic Orchestra samples + LMMS default library).
+The only exception is the fireplace background sound in <i>Fairytale Blacksmith</i>, which was taken from Looperman.com.

 Exposition | <font color="green">Fairytale Blacksmith</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-fairytale_blacksmith.mp3">Your browser does not support the <code>audio</code> element.</audio>
 Rising Action | <font color="green">Thunderstorm (intro to Wanderlust)</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-thunderstorm_intro.mp3">Your browser does not support the <code>audio</code> element.</audio>